ROCm/HIP/docs/markdown/hip_kernel_language.md

 ### Warp Shuffle Functions

-The following warp shuffle instructions are under development.

 Half-float shuffles are not supported.
 The default width is warpSize---see [Warp Cross-Lane Functions](#warp-cross-lane-functions).
 Applications should not assume the warpSize is 32 or 64.